 In this retreat, you will combine silent meditation with mindful movement: walking meditation, qi gong, yoga, and deep relaxation support inner concentration and promote conscious experience in the present moment.
 Vipassana can thus be experienced not only while sitting, but in your entire being—while walking, breathing, and feeling.
 The period of silence until the last day of the seminar at 8 a.m. creates a protected space, free from distractions, conversations, or external stimuli, in which mindfulness can fully unfold.
 Embedded in the spiritual atmosphere of the Yoga Vidya house, you will become part of a powerful framework with daily rituals such as morning and evening mantra chanting.

-🕉️ Yoga meets Vipassana (May 8–10, 2026) also offers gentle Hatha yoga classes, breathing exercises, and mindfully guided meditations.
-The goal is to experience a clear, calm state of mind that gives you relaxation and new strength.
+Four retreats in 2026 invite you to go deep, find peace, and deepen your mindfulness practice. 🕉️ At Yoga meets Vipassana (May 8–10), you can also expect gentle Hatha yoga classes, breathing exercises, and mindfully guided meditations.
+The goal is to experience a clear, calm state of mind that gives you relaxation and new strength. 🕉️ Vipassana Meditation and Gentle Yoga Flows (September 11–13) combines silent meditation with mindful movement.
+In a balanced mix of sitting, walking, and gentle yoga sessions, you will find your way back into your body and into the present moment.

-These days are an invitation to rediscover the connection between body, breath, and consciousness—quiet, clear, and centered.
+These days are an invitation to experience the connection between body, breath, and consciousness in a new way—quiet, clear, and centered.
 You will learn techniques that you can apply effectively not only on the mat but also in everyday life.
 Mindfulness thus becomes an inner attitude—for more serenity, compassion, and inner freedom.